 Generally, TPD insurance can be obtained in two forms.
 Coverage for any occupation and for the individual’s own occupation.
 However, specially modified and more extensive policies can also be acquired from private health and life insurers in Australia.

-The people suffering more than minor injuries, lack of capacity to perform daily activities or physically dependent on others can make a TPD claim.
+People suffering more than minor injuries, lack of capacity to perform daily activities, or are physically dependent on others can make a TPD claim (and there is advice on how to go about doing this available online through places like Curo Financial for those who aren’t sure where to start with this).
 However, the process seems a bit complicated and the claimant should be patient as the claimant’s injuries should reach the maximum medical improvement for a more accurate medical condition evaluation.
 Also, through the process, the insurer can demand many documents as the final decision will be made having regard to the claimant’s capacity, physical dependency, and ability to work in the future.

 If requested, the claimant can also withdraw their superannuation savings in case of permanent impairment.
 However, before taking an action, the outcome of the early withdrawal should be discussed with a professional and the pros and cons should be evaluated correctly.
 Early withdrawal of superannuation savings from the fund might make an impact on the total amount of payout.